LPD-EPFL-ML/X-MAP/README.md

 ```

 #### Run X-MAP on a distributed setup
-A simple example of how to run X-MAP on a Cluster.
+A simple example of how to run X-MAP on a cluster of machines.

 ```
 spark-submit 	--py-files xmap-0.1.0-py3.5.egg \